On large deviations in the averaging principle for SDE's with a "full dependence", correction: Introduction

 The main result is stated in Section 2.
-In Section 3 we expose auxiliary lemmas, among them the main technical Lemma \ref{L-main} with its proof and a version of an important lemma from Freidlin and Wentzell (1984) (see Lemma \ref{L-FW}) which requires certain comments.
+In Section 3 we present auxiliary lemmas, among them the main technical Lemma \ref{L-main} with its proof and a version of an important lemma from \cite{Freidlin and Wentzell (1984)} (see Lemma \ref{L-FW}) which requires certain comments.
 Those comments along with other related remarks are given in the Appendix, the latter has been also slightly extended.
 The proof of the main theorem is presented in Section 4.